 Rainbow eucalyptus are fast growing trees that have smooth, orange-tinted bark that sheds in strips, revealing streaks of pale green, red, orange, grey, and purplish brown.
 When roaming around the small bushel of trees you’ll feel like your inside a enchanted forest in a Disney movie.

-This is a quick stop to get up close and personal with these beautiful multicolored trees.
+This is a quick stop to get up close and personal with these beautiful rainbow eucalyptus Maui has to offer.
 This is also where the bamboo forest hike begins.

 The Haiku Mill is a stunning property located on Maui’s north shore, off the famous road to Hana.
 Imagine old World Europe meeting a natural Hawaiian splendor.
 The historic mill is a botanical paradise that is private, intimate and breathtakingly beautiful.